Mikiretro/Mikiretro/README.md

 - 👀 I’m interested in building websites and coding cool stuff
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me? easy contact me in discord @paperr#1654
+- 📫 How to reach me? easy contact me in discord @paperyt

 <!---
 Paperyt/Paperyt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.